pylesharley/protein_mineral_library/README.md

 This GitHub repository contains the design models, and the scripts that generated them, associated with the manuscript:

-Controlling semiconductor growth with structured de novo protein interfaces Saragovi A., Pyles H., et al. 2024
+Saragovi A., Pyles H., et al. Controlling semiconductor growth with structured de novo protein interfaces.
+BioRxiv (2024)

 DOI: